tarsisexistence/routeshub/package/README.md

 A **route manager** and pattern for **[Angular]**

-* **Manages.** Introduces a new route management experience leading to better application control.
+* **Manager.** Introduces a new route management experience leading to better application control.
 * **Navigation.** Provides declarative experience of navigation.
 * **Fast.** In addition to speeding up development, it works as fast as it does without it.
 * **Pluggable.** Engineered as a plug-in.
 Designed to be added at any time during the development process.
-* **Pattern.** Provides unified approach to manage the routing of the entire application.
+* **Pattern.** Provides a unified approach managing the routing of the entire application.
 * **Small.** ~3.5kB (minified + gzipped).
 It uses [Angular] and [rxjs] as peerDependencies.

 Read more about Routeshub on the [docs site](https://routeshub.gitbook.io)